 From 2013 onwards, Esra became more involved in arts organizations, working with art galleries and civil society organizations.
 Between the years 2013-2015, she completed a PG-Dip in Arts Management and Cultural Policy at the Queen’s University, Belfast to support her breadth of expertise.
 In 2015, Esra accepted a full-time lecturer position in Cyprus.
 Alongside academic teaching, she continued her engagement with local art organizations, as a board member, art consultant, and mentor; generating and taking part in collaborative projects that have a social focus, as well as consulting on project development and execution.

 In 2017, she joined the Arkin University of Creative Arts and Design (ARUCAD) founded in the same year, actively taking part in the development of programs and curriculum-formation under the Faculty of Arts.
 Esra established and run the Plastic Arts Department as Head from 2017-2020, during which she worked on the successful completion of the international cooperation agreement between The Plastic Arts Department at ARUCAD and the Manchester Metropolitan University’s Department of Art (2018).
-Since 2017, Esra has been a faculty member as Assistant Professor at the Arkin University of Creative Arts and Design, Cyprus.
+Esra continues to hold the position of Assistant Professor at the Faculty of Arts, Arkin University of Creative Arts and Design, Cyprus.

 Esra’s academic research interests include canon studies, new approaches to modernism, and decentralising models in art historical interpretation and writing.
-She has published several monographic studies on artists including the first comprehensive book on the life and work of German artist and writer Unica Zürn published in English, extended essays on Turkish Cypriot artists Gönen Atakol, İsmet Tatar, Sümer Erek and Ayhan Menteş, as well as on rethinking art history narratives in the Turkish Community in Cyprus.
-Upcoming publications include her book ‘Meaningful Coincidences’ which focuses on the visual work of Ayhan Menteş’, as well as preparing his autobiography for publication as editor (forthcoming 2022).
+She has published several monographic studies on artists including the first comprehensive book on the life and work of German artist and writer Unica Zürn published in English (2016, IB Tauris), extended essays on Turkish Cypriot artists Gönen Atakol (2014, EMU Press), İsmet Tatar (2015, EMU Press), Sümer Erek (2019, Revista de Estudios Globales y Arte Contemporáneo) and Ayhan Menteş (2020, Journal of Art History), as well as on rethinking art history narratives in the Turkish Community in Cyprus (Contemporary Art in Cyprus, 2021, Bloomsbury Press).
+Recent publications include her book ‘Meaningful Coincidences’ which focuses on the visual work of Ayhan Menteş’ (2022, EMU Press), as well as the upcoming autobiography prepared by Esra as editor (forthcoming November 2022).